LorranSutter/Liken/README.md

 1. The current code is a full blockchain-based implementation: Hyperledger Fabric, Node.js and ReactJS, which allows simple AI model sharing among organizations in the network.
 2. After new refinements form this prototype, we will be able to deploy a MVP, where organizations will be able to share their AI models safely.
-3. Finnaly, we want to provide integrations with datalakes and [IPFS](https://ipfs.io/).
+3. Finally, we want to provide integrations with datalakes and [IPFS](https://ipfs.io/).
     - IPFS is a distributed file system.
 Adopting this approach we will reach more decentralization and reliability.
     - Having the datasets and models stored in IPFS, only the file reference will be stored in the ledger, preventing overloading.
 4. As a first great goal, we want to introduce [homomorphic encryption](https://en.wikipedia.org/wiki/Homomorphic_encryption) (HE).